 - A valid AWS account with permissions to configure the AWS services that provide your data.

-- Permission to create IAM roles and users.
-This lets you set up accounts or EC2 IAM roles with the ability to collect data from your AWS services.
+- Permission to create Identity and Access Management (IAM) roles and IAM users.
+This lets you set up either AWS account IAM roles or Amazon Elastic Compute Cloud (EC2) IAM roles to collect data from your AWS services.

 AWS region limitations